LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 Use this Quick Start guide to get you up and running with a project powered by LivePerson.
 When done, you'll be able to send messages between an Android device and LiveEngage.

-You have the option to install the Mobile App Messaging SDK automatically via Gradle or manually copying the SDK files to your project.

 ### Prerequisites